Apple HomePod 2, HomePod Mini: release date, leaks and all of the news

 Although we have some idea of the features we expect to see in the new HomePod, Apple has yet to officially confirm its existence, let alone its due date.
 And until we get one into our listening facility, it’s impossible to know how good it’ll be.

 What we do know is that advancements in the smart speaker arena aren't slowing up.
-In other words, the Apple HomePod 2 or HomePod Mini will, in all likelihood, aim to improve on the original for both features and sound.
+And of course the Apple HomePod 2 or HomePod Mini will aim to improve on the original for both features and sound.

-And let’s not forget that the current HomePod is still brilliant in its own right, particularly now it's been discounted.
-That price may even fall a little lower as we get closer to the launch of the new model.
+And let’s not forget that the current HomePod is still brilliant in its own right, particularly now it's been reduced in price.
+And that price may even fall a little lower as we get closer to the launch of the new model.

-We will of course update this page with all of the news and rumours concerning the Apple HomePod 2 (or HomePod Mini) as and when.
+We will of course keep this page updated with all of the news and rumours concerning the Apple HomePod 2 and/or HomePod Mini, just as soon as more information emerges.
+Could that be at WWDC in June?
+We shall see.

 MORE: